 Where a business unit was previously defined by what it did, it was now defined by what it was for.
 Where there stood GE Aircraft Engines, GE Plastics, GE Specialty Materials and GE Equipment Management, there would now be GE Industrial.
 Where there was GE Power Systems, GE Transportation Systems and GE Industrial Systems, there would now be GE Infrastructure.

-In all, 3,500 names would be reorganised under just 11 market-orientated headings.
-This new architecture, based on market-facing capability, was a profound move for a company the size of GE; suddenly they had more opportunity for interaction with their customers.
+In all, 3,500 names were reorganised under just 11 market-orientated headings.
+This new architecture, based on market-facing capability, was a profound move for a company the size of GE – suddenly they had more opportunity for interaction with their customers.

 What they needed next was a core idea to inspire and drive the businesses forward; a set of common values that would guide decisions, allowing them to face any situation with confidence.
 GE's advertising agency had given them 'Imagination at Work', which we worked to define with a simple story that could excite and unite people.
-This story built on the ethos of Edison himself, who was an inventor for good; driven by improving the lives of ordinary folk, rather than inventing for invention's sake.
+This built on the ethos of Edison himself, who was an inventor for good and driven to improve the lives of ordinary people.

 “Imagination at work is not a tagline, it’s a reason for being.”
 Jeff Immelt, GE CEO